cmaureir/progra-alma/lectures/week8/lecture31.rst

     w.mainloop()

 Try it:
-Copy the program in a text editor, save it and run it.
+Copy the program into a text editor, save it and run it.
 You should see an empty window: